Asmita Sood

 Asmita Sood is an Indian model and actress.
 She made her acting debut with the 2011 Telugu film Brahmi Gadi Katha.
 Sood has endorsed over 40 brands.
 She has been a part of two television shows: Star Plus's Phir Bhi Na Maane...Badtameez Dil and Sony TV's Dil Hi Toh Hai.

 Early life

 Asmita Sood hails from Shimla, Himachal Pradesh.
 She is a commerce graduate.
+She is married to Sidhh Mehta.

 Career

 Modeling career

 Sood started her modelling career towards the end of 2010 after participating in TV reality show Channel V's Get Gorgeous.
-She later participated at the 2011 Femina Miss India beauty pageant, ending up as one of the finalists.
+She later participated in the 2011 Femina Miss India beauty pageant, ending up as one of the finalists.
 She is a professionally trained Kathak dancer.

 Film career

 Sood made her acting debut with a Telugu film Brahmi Gadi Katha (2011), which also stars Varun Sandesh in the lead role.
 It had a 50-day box office run.
 In 2013, Sood debuted in Kannada films with Victory, which also stars Sharan in the lead role.
 It was followed by her Malayalam debut in the anthology 5 Sundarikal in which she played Ami, a Muslim girl who gets married at a young age.

 She was next seen opposite Sudheer Babu in the Telugu film Aadu Magaadra Bujji.
 In the film she played Indu, a "bubbly and chirpy college-goer".
 Sood's following releases were Aa Aiduguru (2014), in which she was seen as a police officer, and Ok (2013).
 In 2015, she was shooting for her second Malayalam film, Lukka Chuppi.